luizphelipes/instagrapi-fastapi/SOLUCAO_ERROS.md

 ### 2. Erro de Driver PostgreSQL
 ```
+ModuleNotFoundError: No module named 'psycopg2'
 sqlalchemy.exc.InvalidRequestError: The asyncio extension requires an async driver to be used.
-The loaded 'psycopg2' is not async.
 ```

 ## ✅ Soluções Implementadas